Burma campaign: Japanese invasion of India 1944

 Mutaguchi (and Kawabe) continued to order renewed attacks.
-33rd Division and Yamamoto Force made repeated efforts, but by the end of June they had suffered so many casualties both from battle and disease that they were unable to make any progress.
-The Imphal operation was finally broken off early in July, and the Japanese retreated painfully to the Chindwin River.
+The 33rd Division, 1st Division (now redirected back to Imphal) and Yamamoto Force made repeated efforts, but by the end of June they had suffered so many casualties both from battle and disease that they were unable to make any progress.
+The Imphal operation was finally broken off early in July, and the Japanese retreated painfully to the Chindwin River, A weakened Gandhi regiment of the INA stalling the Maratha Light Infantry in time for their comrades to cross the river.
+With the rest of the INA 1st Division including the 1st and 2nd Guerilla regiments protecting the Yamamoto Force's flanks at the most crucial time of the retreat.

 It was the greatest defeat to that date in Japanese history.
 They had suffered 50–60,000 dead, and 100,000 or more casualties.
 Most of these losses were the result of disease, malnutrition and exhaustion.
 The Allies suffered 12,500 casualties, including 2,269 killed.
 Mutaguchi had already relieved all his divisions' commanders, and was himself subsequently relieved of command.
+The INA too was battered, with entire units either deserting or disbanding and a substantial amount of materiel being lost, initial hopes of advancing into the Brahmaputra valley were squashed and the force was mainly reduced to serving as Auxiliaries for the Japanese.
+It would never fully recover from the loss for the duration of the war.

 During the monsoon from August to November, Fourteenth Army pursued the Japanese to the Chindwin River.
 While the 11th East Africa Division advanced down the Kabaw Valley from Tamu, the 5th Indian Division advanced along the mountainous Tiddim road.
 By the end of November, Kalewa had been recaptured, and several bridgeheads were established on the east bank of the Chindwin.